oracle-cne/ocne/doc/cluster-management/byo.md

 possible to generate an OSTree archive manually and serve it over any http server.

-Ignition files can be served using any of the [https://coreos.github.io/ignition/supported-platforms/](supported Ignition providers).
+Ignition files can be served using any of the [https://coreos.github.io/ignition/supported-platforms/] (supported Ignition providers).
 It is also possible to embed the Ignition configuration file directly on to the root filesystem of the host if the installation is done reasonably close to when the Ignition configuration was generated.